BiancaYen/king-james-digital/README.md

 ## `yarn json-server`
 Run this in unison with the above to create a Restful Server using `json server` on [http://localhost:3001](http://localhost:3001)

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn run build`